rupajay/HCI/README.md

 7. **Categories:**
    - The website features four categories: Cars, Planes, Penthouses, and Yachts.
    - Filters are available for each category to refine searches.

+8. **Track Order**
+   - Allows buyers to track their purchased items in real-time.
+   - Displays order status (e.g., Processing, Shipped, Delivered).
+   - Provides details on estimated delivery times and transaction history.

+9. **Support System**
+   - A dedicated section where users can seek assistance regarding purchases, account issues, or general inquiries.
+   - Features an FAQ section, a contact form, and possibly a live chat or ticketing system.
+   - Ensures a smooth user experience by addressing concerns efficiently.

 ## Features
 - **Authentication**